zrs01/aichat-conf/README.md

 2. Finds the "ollama" client configuration
    - Supports Ollama API base URL via environment variable
 3. Queries Ollama API for available models
+4. For each obsolete model, remove it from the configuration
-4. For each missing model:
+5. For each missing model:
    - Extracts context length from model info
    - Parses temperature and top_p from model parameters
-   - Removes obsolete models from configuration
    - Adds model to configuration
-5. Outputs updated configuration to stdout or file
+6. Outputs updated configuration to stdout or file

 ## Development